earthchem/EarthChemVocabularyAPI/README.md

 * [PostgreSQL database](https://www.postgresql.org/) v8.0+

 # Installation
-- After installing PHP, MapServer/MapScript, and PostgreSQL, clone this repo into the root directory and change config in /includes/config.inc.php
+- After installing PHP and PostgreSQL, clone this repo into the root directory and change config in /includes/config.inc.php

 # Documentation